schmidte10/CONPHYS-2024/markdown_files/DataAnalysisSummary.md

 #### Fit the model

 The model was fit using the **glm** and later **glmmTMB** package in R. A number of different models were tested to determine which hypothesis and associated variables best predicted resting oxygen consumption.
 Model fit was examined using AICc, BIC, and r-squared values.
-Additional model were examined via the validation diagonistics provided by the **performance** and **dHARMA** packages in R.
+Additional model were examined via the validation diagnostics provided by the **performance** and **dHARMA** packages in R.

 ##### Fixed factors (linear regression models)